-All the leather we use is carefully selected and sourced from Vicenza, Italy and Barcelona, Spain to maintain a high level of quality.
+All the leather we use is ethically sourced from Vicenza, Italy and Barcelona, Spain to maintain a high level of quality.

 Since the leather is natural product, there are some parts that can't be used due to its irregular shape.
 The industry standard wastage of leather ranges from 20% - 50%, depending on the size of the leather piece.